github/docs/content/actions/using-containerized-services/about-service-containers.md

 Service containers are Docker containers that provide a simple and portable way for you to host services that you might need to test or operate your application in a workflow.
 For example, your workflow might need to run integration tests that require access to a database and memory cache.

-You can configure service containers for each job in a workflow.
-Service containers are not meant to be used inside composite actions and are not supported to be run inside composite actions. {% data variables.product.prodname_dotcom %} creates a fresh Docker container for each service configured in the workflow, and destroys the service container when the job completes.
+You can configure service containers for each job in a workflow. {% data variables.product.prodname_dotcom %} creates a fresh Docker container for each service configured in the workflow, and destroys the service container when the job completes.
 Steps in a job can communicate with all service containers that are part of the same job.
+However, you cannot create and use service containers inside a composite action.

 {% data reusables.actions.docker-container-os-support %}